Getting Started

 Comments

-The use of comments in Rockstar programs is strongly discouraged: this is rock’n’roll; it’s up to the audience to find their own meaning.
+The use of comments in Rockstar programs is strongly discouraged.
+This is rock’n’roll; it’s up to the audience to find their own meaning.
 If you absolutely insist on commenting your Rockstar programs, comments should be contained in parentheses ()

 .
 Yes, this means you can’t use brackets in arithmetic expressions and may need to decompose complex expressions into multiple evaluations and assignments.